ErnaH-beep/DND/SoftwareBlog/#5 Data Access.md

 ### Service Layer Design Patterns

 Our service layer implements several key design patterns to ensure efficient and maintainable code.
 The Repository Pattern is implemented through services, where each service acts as a specialized repository for its entity type.
-This encapsulation of data access logic provides a clean API for the business layer and facilitates unit testing through dependency injection.

-Query building in our services utilizes deferred execution through `IQueryable`, allowing us to build queries dynamically based on parameters.
-This approach optimizes database queries by applying filters before execution, reducing unnecessary data retrieval.

-We've implemented the async/await pattern throughout our data access layer to improve application scalability.
+We've implemented the async/await pattern throughout our data access layer.
 This asynchronous approach prevents thread blocking and ensures better resource utilization, particularly important when handling multiple concurrent requests.

 ## Entity Models